pupilfirst/wd301-scripts/react-app-state/implementing-app-state/README.md

 src/types.ts
 ```

 Alright, it looks like we're done for this level.
-See you in the next one.
+Bye!